elasticio/elasticio.github.io/content/_guides/using-attachments.md

 ## How Attachments Work
 As you know, {{site.data.tenant.name}} uses an asynchronous message-oriented middleware (MOM) between the integration Flow steps, it ensures Flow reliability and scalability.
-MOM is multi-tenant (in the multi-tenant plans) hence fairness, quality of service and internal load balancing have to be ensured - and it's much simpler to implement if messages on the queues are roughly the same size so that broker don't spend too much time on transferring a single multi-gigabyte message while thousands of smaller messages are waiting for their turn.
-As a summary - it is impractical to stream large payloads though MOM broker, therefore, binary attachments have to be offloaded to the external storage and linked by reference within the {{site.data.tenant.name}} message.
+MOM is multi-tenant (in the multi-tenant plans) hence quality of service and internal load balancing have to be ensured.
+It's much simpler to implement if messages in the queues are roughly the same size so that broker don't spend too much time on transferring a single multi-gigabyte message while thousands of smaller messages are waiting for their turn.

-We are using a reserved place in the message structure called (unsurprisingly) attachments to store attachment references.
+It is simply impractical to stream large payloads through MOM broker, therefore, binary attachments have to be offloaded to the external storage and linked by reference within the {{site.data.tenant.name}} message.
+We are using a reserved place in the message structure called (obviously) *attachments* to store attachment references.

 **EXAMPLE:**
 ```